Land art: Form

 In 1973 Jacek Tylicki begins to lay out blank canvases or paper sheets in the natural environment for the nature to create art.

-Some projects by the artists Christo and Jeanne-Claude (who are famous for wrapping monuments, buildings and landscapes in fabric) have also been considered land art by some, though the artists themselves consider this incorrect.
+Some projects by the artists Christo and Jeanne-Claude, who are famous for wrapping monuments, buildings and landscapes in fabric, have also been considered land art by some, though the artists themselves considered this incorrect.
 Joseph Beuys's concept of "social sculpture" influenced "land art", and his *7000 Eichen* project of 1982 to plant 7,000 Oak trees has many similarities to land art processes.
-Rogers' “Rhythms of Life” project is the largest contemporary land-art undertaking in the world, forming a chain of stone sculptures, or geoglyphs, around the globe – 12 sites – in disparate exotic locations (from below sea level and up to altitudes of 4,300 m/14,107 ft).
+Rogers' "Rhythms of Life" project is the largest contemporary land-art undertaking in the world, forming a chain of stone sculptures, or geoglyphs, around the globe – 12 sites – in disparate exotic locations (from below sea level and up to altitudes of 4,300 m/14,107 ft).
 Up to three geoglyphs (ranging in size up to 40,000 sq m/430,560 sq ft) are located in each site.

-Land artists in America relied mostly on wealthy patrons and private foundations to fund their often costly projects.
-With the sudden economic downturn of the mid-1970s, funds from these sources largely stopped.
-With the death of Robert Smithson in a plane crash in 1973, the movement lost one of its most important figureheads and faded out.
-Charles Ross continues to work on the Star Axis project, which he began in 1971.
+Land artists in America relied mostly on wealthy patrons and private foundations to fund costly projects or were commissioned by these patrons and foundations to create artwork; Walter de Maria's Lightning Field (1977) was commissioned by The Dia Art Foundation.
+With the sudden economic downturn of the mid-1970s and land art not being inherently marketable in the commercial art market, funds from these sources largely stopped.
+With the death of Robert Smithson in a plane crash in 1973, the movement lost one of its most important figureheads and saw a prominent decline.

+Works of land art tended to take a long period of time to complete with many remaining unfinished.
+As Charles Ross continues to work on the Star Axis project, which he began in 1971.
 Michael Heizer in 2022 completed his work on City, and James Turrell continues to work on the Roden Crater project.
-In most respects, "land art" has become part of mainstream public art and in many cases the term "land art" is misused to label any kind of art in nature even though conceptually not related to the avant-garde works by the pioneers of land art.
+In most respects, "land art" has become part of mainstream public art and at times the term "land art" is misused to label any kind of art in nature.
+Even if conceptually not related to the avant-garde works by the pioneers of land art.

 The Earth art of the 1960s were sometimes reminiscent of much older land works, such as Stonehenge, the Pyramids, Native American mounds, the Nazca Lines in Peru, Carnac stones, and Native American burial grounds, and often evoked the spirituality of such archeological sites.